Gábor Obitz

 Gábor Obitz also known as Gábor Óbecsei and Gábor Ormai (18 January 1899 – 20 March 1953) was a Hungarian football player and manager.

 Playing career

-Obitz started his career in Ferencvárosi TC.
-After winning the Hungarian Cup title in 1922 he moved to Czechoslovakia and played three seasons for Makkabi Brno.
-In 1925 he joined German club Holstein Kiel.
-He ended his career in Ferencvárosi.
+Obitz started his career in Ferencváros.
+After winning the Hungarian Cup title in 1922 he moved to Czechoslovakia and played two seasons for Makkabi Brno.
+In 1924 he joined German club Holstein Kiel.
+He ended his career with Ferencváros.

 Obitz capped 15 times for the Hungary national team and participated the 1924 Summer Olympics in Paris.

 Coaching career

 Obitz' first team as a manager was a Romanian club AMEF Arad.
 From 1932 to 1934 he worked for the Turkish Football Federation.
 He coached NK Ljubljana in the 1936–37 Yugoslav Football Championship.
-In 1939 Obitz started coaching the Finnish national team but soon returned to Hungary due to World War II.
+In 1939 Obitz started coaching the Finland national team but soon returned to Hungary due to World War II.